Azure/azure-powershell/documentation/development-docs/design-guidelines/piping-best-practices.md

 Remove-AzTopLevelResource -InputObject <PSTopLevelResource> [...] [-PassThru] [-WhatIf] [-Confirm]
 ```

-For all child resources, the same functionality should be added for the cmdlets above, but for `Get-*` and `New-*` cmdlets, rather than using the `-InputObject` parameter, a separate object parameter should be added to allow piping the object representation of the parent resource.
-The implementation of this will be a new parameter set, like the following:
+For all child resources, the same functionality should be added for the cmdlets above, but will also include an additional parameter set for the parent resource's object.
+The implementation of this will be two new parameter sets, like the following:

 ```
+Remove-AzChildResource -InputObject <PSChildResource> [...] [-PassThru] [-WhatIf] [-Confirm]

-Get-AzChildResource -TopLevelResourceObject <PSTopLevelResource> [...]
+Remove-AzChildResource -TopLevelResourceObject <PSTopLevelResource> -Name <String> [...] [-PassThru] [-WhatIf] [-Confirm]
 ```

 #### Long explanation